hypered/iterata-md/README.md

 ## Updates

-We have to types of updates to this repository:
+We have two types of updates to this repository:

 - Sync, where we add new documents that appeared on Justel since the last sync.
 - Full sync, where we also regenerate everything using freshly downloaded source documents from Justel.
-Those fyll syncs are normally created with two
+Those full syncs are normally created with two
   commits: one for the changes, and one for the new files.

 Note: the date associated with a full sync is the date when we create the